-Wolf billed the Bank an aggregate of \$2,400 and \$1,600 in audit related fees for professional services rendered to the Bank and its affiliates for the years ended December 31, 2004 and 2003, respectively.
+Wolf billed the Bank an aggregate of \$4,275 and \$2,400 in audit related fees for professional services rendered to the Bank and its affiliates for the fiscal years ended December 31, 2005 and 2004, respectively.
 The fees related to agreed upon procedures in connection with the review of the Bank's pension plans and meetings with management.